Chapter 18 Cost Allocation

-Programs must submit to CVAD a copy of the approved cost allocation plan in order to request reimbursement for allocated costs.
+Subrecipients must submit a copy of their approved cost allocation plan before requesting reimbursement for allocated costs to CVAD.
 If a cost allocation plan for recovery of allocated costs is not submitted to CVAD within three months of the start of the award period, there is a possibility that allocated costs will be withheld from reimbursements until a cost allocation plan is received.
-Programs who are also direct recipients of federal awards may already have a federally approved indirect cost rate.
+Subrecipients who are also direct recipients of federal awards may already have a federally approved indirect cost rate.
 If you have negotiated an indirect cost rate with the federal government, then that rate applies.

-State agencies and local units of government may not charge to an award the cost of central support services supplied by the state or local units of government except pursuant to a cost allocation plan approved by the cognizant federal agency.
+State agencies and local units of government may not charge the cost of central support services supplied by the state or local units of government to a grant, except pursuant to a cost allocation plan approved by the cognizant federal agency.
 The rate which is to be applied may be on a fixed, predetermined, or fixed-with-carry-forward provision.

-The cognizant state agency shall be responsible for approval of the cost allocation plan of the grantee.
-Other state funding agencies, which also have funds at the grantee agency, must abide by the methods of cost allocation approved by the cognizant state agency.
+The cognizant state agency shall be responsible for approving subrecipients' cost allocation plans.
+Other state funding agencies, which have awarded the subrecipient with grant funds, must abide by the methods of cost allocation approved by the cognizant state agency.

 The cognizant state agency is generally defined to be the state agency whose funds compose the greatest percentage of state grant funds received by a grantee agency.
 Determination of the cognizant state agency shall be made by CVAD.
 Once assigned, the term of responsibility shall be indefinite, although responsibility may be reassigned upon written request and justification to CVAD by either the cognizant state agency or the grantee agency.

-A cost allocation plan is a means of distributing to various programs, costs which benefit more than one program and are not directly assigned.
-Cost allocation is basically a mathematical exercise to distribute costs to programs in a manner that the costs are proportional to the benefit received.
+A cost allocation plan is a means of distributing expenses which benefit more than one program to various projects.
+Cost allocation is basically a mathematical exercise to distribute costs proportionally based on the benefit received.

 An agency will incur basically three kinds of costs: direct, administrative, and allocable direct.

-- Direct costs are those costs that can be identified to benefit a specific program and include:
+- Direct costs are those costs that benefit a specific project and include expenses such as:

-- Salaries/benefits of persons who provide direct services to program beneficiaries and work on only one program,
+- Salaries/benefits of persons who provide direct services to only one project

-- Professional Services which benefits a single program and
+- Professional services which benefits a single project

-- Administrative Costs are costs that benefit the operations of the entire agency, but cannot be identified to specific programs and include:
+- Administrative costs are costs that benefit the operations of the entire agency, but cannot be identified to specific projects and include:

-- Executive Director's salary and benefits (or administrative portion thereof if the Executive Director spends time on program-related activities),
+- Executive director's salary and benefits, or administrative portion thereof if the executive director spends time on grant-related activities

 - Occupancy costs (e.g., rent and utilities) of administrative employees,